rud-ninja/Numerical_methods/README.md

 <img src="https://github.com/rud-ninja/Numerical_methods/blob/main/gradient_descent.jpg" alt="drawing" width="600"/>

+### Objective 3:

 Fig 3: Field direction and phase plot of the given dynamic systems.

 <img src="https://github.com/rud-ninja/Numerical_methods/blob/main/phase_plot.jpg" alt="drawing" width="1000"/>

+The above plot shows the field vector magnitude and direction in the given range along with eigenvectors plotted for each equilibria point.

+The thick dark arrows in the field direction plot represent the eigenvectors of the system at the equilibrium points (0,0) and (2,1).
+The eigenvectors and their associated eigenvalues scale and give shape to the field direction vectors.
+We can see the eigenvectors at (0,0) are orthogonal.
+The eigenvector at y=0 has eigenvalue 0 and hence everything on the line is 0.
+The eigenvector given by x=0 has eigenvalue - 1 therefore it mirrors the arrows on the line about the origin and shrinks them.
+Similarly, the point (2,1) has 2 eigenvectors.
+The one pointing to the right has a eigenvalue 1 + √2 and it expands the arrows in that direction by the same factor and the other one pointing left has eigenvalue 1 − √2 and so it shrinks the arrows.
+The eigenvectors at both the points affect the shape of the direction field and the eigenvalues affect the size of the direction vector.

+This work was originally part of the coursework for the my Master's degree in Data Science.
+For more detailed information regarding the objectives and/or terminologies, please click here.